BinaryElement/ChromaToggleOld/Mapping.md

 When used without a data event, they will recolour all future lights on that track.
 For example, if you place a "Alternate Lights" custom event, future blue events will be green, and future red events will be magenta.

+Colour Events store two colours, an A and a B.
+When used on their own, A replaces the blue lights, and B replaces the red lights.

 ### Colour Event Types
 * RGB
   * ID: >2000000000